Sometimes, after applying polyurethane, the finish develops bubbles. So, why does this happen, and how to avoid it?

 You can purchase spray-on polyurethane paints that come in aerosol spray cans or load the polyurethane into a spray gun.
 If you use a spray gun, thin it before spraying it (ratio of 4:1).

 Rolling polyurethane can cause bubbles because the roller can trap air pockets in the coating and lay thicker coats.
 This means the finish will develop bubbles because of the air trapped in the roller.
-To avoid them while rolling poly, thin it or apply it slower.
+To avoid them while rolling poly, thin it or apply it slowly.

 - Wipe the finish with a clean rag to remove dust nibs that can damage the sandpaper.